JulioFigueiredo/DataAnalyst/README.md

 - Glucose levels and age are the most significant predictors of diabetes.

 - The logistic regression model achieved an accuracy of 75%, with a recall value indicating some room for improvement in detecting true positive cases.

+## About Me

+I am passionate about data analysis and enjoy applying my skills to real-world problems.
+My expertise includes Python, SQL, Power BI, and statistical methods for data exploration and visualization.